 Depending on the scenario, you may be able to sue the other party for their behavior, especially if it resulted in you having significant emotional distress.

-By hiring the best sexual harassment lawyer New York City, you’ll be able to learn the best course of action to take and make sure you get the compensation you deserve.
+By hiring the best sexual harassment lawyer New York City, you will be able to learn the best course of action to take and make sure you get the compensation you deserve.

 At the very least, your lawyer will tell you what to look for in the future that you can use as evidence against your offender.

 Dealing with Sexual Harassment in the Workplace Can Seem Difficult

-With the above information about sexual harassment in the workplace, you’ll be well on your way to putting a stop to harassment and protecting yourself in the future.
+With the above information about sexual harassment in the workplace, you will be well on your way to putting a stop to harassment and protecting yourself in the future.

 Want to learn more about the factors that hold you back at work?
 This article has plenty of good information to help improve your working life.